List of journalists killed in Russia: International comparisons

 In the 1990s and early 2000s, the homicide rate in Russia was among the highest in the world.
 There were over 500 contract killings in Russia in 1994.
 The committee to Protect Journalists lists Russia as "the third deadliest country in the world for journalists" since 1991, exceeded in the number of deaths only by Algeria (1993–1996) and post-invasion Iraq.
 Setting Russia alongside its G20 partners – not just the US and France, but also Saudi Arabia and China (see Table 1, in the IFJ report).
 Russia's problem, shared by certain other members of G20 (India, Brazil, and Mexico), is not simply one of the number of deaths but the persistence of killing with impunity continuing over many years.
 The varied conditions in these economically important countries highlight a further crucial dimension.
 The killing of journalists may be the most dramatic and frequently quoted "barometer of press freedom" but it is by no means the only measure.
 What it signifies for a particular country can only be properly gauged in the wider context of press freedom and other liberties, present (or absent) in that society.
-Very few journalists have been killed in China and none, it would seem, in North Korea.
+Very few journalists have been killed in China and none reported in North Korea.
 Other shortcomings ensure those countries occupy a lower position than Russia on any index of press freedom.

 Mikhail Beketov initially survived a 2008 attack and died five years later.
 Immediate death is the extreme end of the spectrum of threats and intimidation.